Project Lifecycle - Agile Framework

 You also have

-and the assistants, for example.
+includes the coach and the assistants, for example.

 Their job is to help the team get to the match in top-notch condition

-and even handle some unforeseen circumstances
+and even handle some unforeseen circumstances such as

 strategy changes or player substitutions.

-All that matters is that all the people in the team have the same objectives
+All that matters is that all the people in the team have the same objectives.

 In this case, it’s to win the match, no matter what your assigned role